MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 To apply to all applications, this date would be null.
                       \[RestrictionType \<String\>\]: appCredentialRestrictionType
                 \[AppOwnerOrganizationId \<String\>\]: Contains the tenant id where the application is registered.
-This is applicable only to service principals backed by applications.Supports $filter (eq, ne, NOT, ge, le).
+This is applicable only to service principals backed by applications.
+Supports $filter (eq, ne, NOT, ge, le).
                 \[AppRoleAssignedTo \<IMicrosoftGraphAppRoleAssignment\[\]\>\]: App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.
                 \[AppRoleAssignmentRequired \<Boolean?\>\]: Specifies whether users or other service principals need to be granted an app role assignment for this service principal before users can sign in or apps can get tokens.
 The default value is false.